seancdavis/seancdavis-com/www/src/blog/posts/2016-03-15-turbolinks-not-worth-the-effort.md

 ---
 title: 3 Reasons Why Turbolinks Is Not Worth The Effort
-description: "Turbolinks is a great idea in theory, but it comes with enough problems to offset its benefits."
+description: Turbolinks is a great idea in theory, but it comes with enough problems to offset its benefits.
 tags:
   - javascript
   - ruby-on-rails
+image: /blog/default/default-pink-01.png
 ---

 I would assume, if you're reading this, that you're familiar with [Turbolinks](https://github.com/turbolinks/turbolinks-classic).
 If not, it's README explains it well: